beining1008/POLARIS-FMCL/README.md

 ## Baselines

 Non-federated methods are federated by applying FedAvg to their local update rule with the authors' default hyperparameters; every method uses the same adapter budget as POLARIS.
+The Code column records how each method entered the experiments; the per-method notes below describe the implementation shipped in `baselines/`.

 | Baseline | Venue | Code | Federated adaptation |
 |---|---|---|---|